sfeye/CS461-AI/Project1/README.md

 **ReactJS WebApp**
 * In a terminal (or just use VSCode) cd to the folder `mapwebapp`
-* Oh yeah install node and npm if you haven't yet...
+* Oh yeah install node and npm if you haven't yet.
-* npm install all of the necesarry dependencies using `npm install --save`
+* Install all of the necesarry dependencies using `npm install --save`
 * Launch it! with `npm start` (your browser should point you to localhost:3000)

 ### Using the application

 * In the test box you can input start and end cities at the same time separated by a comma.
-I know... it looks amazing...
 * Click the submit button and watch how an ~~overly watermarked~~ astounding google map will diplay your path using... no way... a LINE.
-* *fine*

 ---